TrumanGIT/True-North/README.md

  • Summon any NPC or item.
  • Teleport anywhere.
  (Useful for testing or troubleshooting.)

-Insert - Open the widigts config. (move or change the debuff / buff icons that appear in top right hand corner of screen)

  F1 - Open up skse menu framework to tweak some mods including my own hail mod where you can play with hail physics in real time.